-I have had my share of bleed-through so I am going to give you all my tips and tricks on what works best when dealing with bleed-through.
+I have had my share of paint bleed-through so I am going to give you all my tips and tricks, on what products work, and the best way for dealing with bleed-through.

 What is Paint Bleed-Through

-Bleed-through is the tannins or stain of the wood coming through the paint layer.
-The tannins and stain are oil-based and most paints are water-based, and we all know that oil and water won’t mix.
-If you google the term, make sure not to get it confused with paint bleeding, as this is a whole other topic.
+Paint Bleed-through on wood furniture is the wood tannins or wood stains coming through the paint layer.
+The tannins and stains are oil-based and most paints are water-based, and we all know that oil and water don’t mix.

-This is the tricky part. because it can happen after the first coat of paint or not until you paint a second coat, glaze and seal the furniture.
-If your lucky and catch it after the first coat of paint, you can save yourself frustration and time by fixing the problem after the first coat.
+This is the tricky part because it can happen right away after the first coat of paint or after many coats of paint.
+It can also wait to show up until the top coat of the furniture sealer has been applied.
+If you are lucky and catch it after the first coat of paint, you can save yourself frustration and time by fixing the problem after the first coat.

 I have had it happen to me on the final stage of sealing and it is truly MADDENING!